 by Lo’Vonia Parks

-Allow me to break it down for you as to why it’s critical for you to not only have word-of-mouth in business, but also a great web presence.
-I’m about to build you the best hand-crafted, artisan sammmich ever (sandwiches for those ain’t from ‘round here).
-It’s going to be so good that you are going take to want to take a picture of and share with your friends.
+Allow me to break it down for you as to why it’s critical for you to rely on not only word-of-mouth, but also on a great web presence.
+I’m about to build you the best hand-crafted, artisan sammich ever (a sandwich, for those who ain’t from ‘round here).
+It’s going to be so good that you’re going to want to take a picture of it and share it with your friends.

 Word-of-mouth is one of the first marketing tools known to man.
 Literally.

-Chances are, if a friend tells you “Cave Man A” is better at crushing rocks than “A-Plus Crush”, who are you going to take your crushing needs to?
+Chances are, if a friend tells you “Cave Man A” is better at crushing rocks than “A-Plus Crush,” who are you going to take your crushing business to?

 Cave Man A.

 Decisions are made based on familiarity.
-What I’m saying is, most of your decisions are based on whom you know.
-Like the saying goes- “It’s not what you know, it’s who you know”.
+What I’m saying is this: most of your decisions are based on who you know.
+As the saying goes: “It’s not what you know, it’s who you know”.

-“But, you know what this would be good with?”
+“But you know what this would be good with?”
 Have you heard that one before?
-Right when you are thinking to yourself, your hot buttered bun couldn’t get any better; your foodie friend brings you some hickory smoked apple-rub prosciutto that changes the game… Meet your website.
+Right when you’re thinking to yourself that your hot, buttered bun couldn’t get any better, your foodie friend brings you some hickory-smoked, apple-rub prosciutto that changes the game… Meet your website.
 It’s delicious.

 The Importance of Your Business’s Website

-Your website backs up word-of-mouth with credible, delectable knowledge for your prospective customer to feast on.
-It gives them something to refer to…as a way to steer them to the point of purchase.
-Remember, you can’t have a killer bun without the fixin’s, hun.
+Your website backs up word-of-mouth with credible knowledge for your prospective customer to feast upon.
+It gives them something to refer to and gives you a way to steer them to the point of purchase.
+Remember, you can’t have a killer bun without the fixins, hun.

 Factual information is a key component in making a buying decision.
-This is your time to set the precedence in more detail about who you are, what you do and how you get it done.
+This is your time to go into detail about who you are, what you do and how you get it done.
 Think about it as your resume – same thing, different platform.
 When customers see an actual website, it signals credibility.

 Your Online Reputation Matters

-Now that you have your incredible bun, “out of this world” prosciutto and fixin’s (content, services, reviews), let’s put a lid (or bun) on this appetizing situation with the final slice of knowledge of crispy good business.
-It is vital, important and imperative that your reputation and website be delivered as a package.
+Now that you have your incredible bun, “out of this world” prosciutto and fixins (content, services, reviews), let’s put a lid (or bun) on this appetizing situation with the final slice of knowledge of good business.
+It is imperative that your reputation and website be delivered as a package.